nicholaswmin/automap/.github/CONTRIBUTING.md

 - [Functional tests][func-req] should be run in the `test.yml` workflow.
 - [Non-functional tests][non-func-req], i.e `npm audit` should be run in the `meta.yml` workflow.

-## Philosophy

-- Code *must* always be accompanied by unit-tests for all code paths.
-- Dependencies *should* be kept to an absolute minimum.
-  Use native functionality where possible.
-- Verbosity *should* be kept to a minimum in code, tests and docs.
-- Keep it simple.
-Prefer doing too little, rather than too much.

 [todos]: ./TODO.md
 [workflows]: ./workflows